Skip to content

 Find the full printable recipe with specific measurements below.

-• Sure cookie dough: I prefer to keep things easy so I used premade Pillsbury sugar cookie dough, but any store bought dough works.
-You can also use your favorite homemade sugar cookie recipe.
+• Sure cookie dough: I used easy premade Pillsbury sugar cookie dough, but any store bought dough works.
+If you prefer from scratch, try my homemade sugar cookie recipe or a graham cracker crust.

 • Frosting: Softened cream cheese, Cool Whip, vanilla extract and granulated sugar.

-• Fresh fruit: I used a combination of berries including strawberries, raspberries and blueberries, mandarin oranges, kiwi and pineapple.
+• Fresh fruit: For the best fruit pizza, I used a combination of berries including strawberries, raspberries and blueberries, mandarin oranges, kiwi and pineapple.

 You can use any type of fruit for this recipe!
-If you opt to use canned fruit be sure to drain it fully in a strainer and pat dry with a paper towel so as not to add excess moisture which could lead to a soggy crust.
-Below are some of my favorites:
+Drain canned fruit fully in a strainer and pat dry with a paper towel to avoid a soggy crust.
+If using fruits that brown quickly, such as apples or bananas, toss them with lemon juice.

 • Strawberries